srobo/volunteer-emails/SR2020/2020-07-06-helping-at-the-virtual-competition.md

 #### In-chat mentors

 You will be in the live-stream chat and on the forum to answer questions on the day.
-Knowledge of our simualator and Python in general is handy for this role.
+Knowledge of our simulator and Python in general is handy for this role.